Skip to content

 Method 2Windows Registry (For Home edition)

-Windows 11 Home doesn’t come with the Local Security Policy editor, so you’ll use the registry to make this change instead.
+Since Windows 11 Home lacks the Local Security Policy editor, the registry serves as the alternative for making this adjustment.

 1. Press the Windows key + R, type 'regedit,' and hit Enter.